kyouryuukunn/renpy-ActionEditor3/README.md

     Editor will generate a script and place it on your clipboard for pasting into your Ren'Py scripts. (v6.99 and later only)
   * Introducing the concept of depth of field and allow to adjust focus position and dof.
+  * Showing and replacing image with transition
+  * There is the option for hiding window during the ATL animation in clipboard data.

+ some config variables is availabe in ActionEditor_config.rpy

  Note
  * blur transform property of each images are used for simulating camera blur in function transform prperty,